 Goodrich is a very small village located in the state of Michigan.
 With a population of 1,831 people and two constituent neighborhoods, Goodrich is the 372nd largest community in Michigan.

-Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Goodrich is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Goodrich is a village of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Goodrich who work in office and administrative support (13.47%), management occupations (11.82%), and healthcare (8.13%).
+Unlike some villages, Goodrich isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Goodrich are a mix of both white- and blue-collar jobs.
+Overall, Goodrich is a village of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Goodrich who work in management occupations (12.29%), office and administrative support (11.77%), and healthcare (9.70%).

-Goodrich is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small village, Goodrich doesn't have a public transportation system that people use for their commute.

 The people who call Goodrich home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Goodrich residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Goodrich include English, Irish, Polish, and Italian.

 The most common language spoken in Goodrich is English.
-Other important languages spoken here include Slavic languages and Spanish.
+Other important languages spoken here include Spanish and Slavic languages.